The Greek Slave

 Hiram S. Powers

-Although Hiram Powers conceived the first version of this sculpture (completed 1841–47) out of sympathy for the Greek women enslaved during their war of independence with the Turks (1821–30), his subsequent versions (including this last of six) took on new meaning in the climate of the Civil War era.
-Viewers who saw the sculpture on public exhibition associated the figure with the violation of enslaved mulatto and black women in America.
+Hiram Powers conceived the first version of this sculpture (completed 1841–47) out of sympathy for the Greek women enslaved during their war of independence with the Turks (1821–30).
+However, his subsequent versions (including this last of six) took on new meaning in the climate of the Civil War era.
+Viewers who saw the sculpture on public exhibition in the United States and Great Britain associated the figure with the violation of enslaved mulatto and black women in America.

 Statue: 65 1/2 x 19 1/4 x 18 3/4 in.
 (166.4 x 48.9 x 47.6 cm)